zhongerting/WarpX2511-xjtu/Docs/source/theory/multiphysics/qed.rst

-So far the Schwinger module requires using ``warpx.grid_type = collocated`` or ``algo.field_gathering = momentum-conserving`` (so that the auxiliary fields are calculated on the nodes) and is not compatible with either mesh refinement, RZ coordinates or single precision.
+So far the Schwinger module requires using ``warpx.grid_type = collocated`` or ``algo.field_gathering = momentum-conserving`` (so that the auxiliary fields are calculated on the nodes) and is not compatible with either mesh refinement, RZ, RCYLINDER, and RSPHERE coordinates or single precision.